Te Tupu o Te Tōrea Early Learning Service

-A centre where tamariki learn, grow and connect with the land's rich history and future possibilities.
+A service where tamariki | children learn, grow and connect with the land's rich history and future possibilities.

-Te Tupu o te Tōrea is a carefuly redesigned early childhood centre reflecting a strong bicultural foundation to enhance the learning and growth of tamariki.
-This space ensures that the needs of tamariki, whānau and kaiako are met while honouring the cultural and environmental history of the land.
+Te Tupu o te Tōrea is a carefully redesigned early learning service reflecting a strong bicultural foundation to enhance the learning and growth of tamariki.
+This space ensures that the needs of tamariki, whānau | family and kaiako | teachers are met while honouring the cultural and environmental history of the land.

 Te Tupu o te Tōrea is separated into two learning spaces.
-Te Manuwa is the heart of the service and welcomes everyone in the morning and farewells them at the end of the day.
+Te Manawa is the heart of the service and welcomes everyone in the morning and farewells them at the end of the day.
 The eldest 22 tamariki separate into Te Whanake learning space around 9am-3pm to engage in a program that caters to this older age group.
 The focused learning spaces with furniture, amenities, playgrounds, resourcing and routines are designed to connect with tamariki at their current development level and support and foster lifelong learning.

 Licensed for 55 tamariki from birth - school | kura age.